 The 68 Bar has a very nice ambiance.
 Perfect for having drinks with friends over great conversation and a nice smoke if you like.

-There’s some very good wine collections available and you can also savor their extensive Moroccan offerings if you’re hungry.
+There are some very good wine collections available and you can also savor their extensive Moroccan offerings if you’re hungry.
 Wine is by the glass though.

-A fast rising popular tourist destination, the Barometre is quickly taking its place as one of the best spots in Marrakech.
+A fast-rising popular tourist destination, the Barometre is quickly taking its place as one of the best spots in Marrakech.